College Admissions

 Part II addresses the role of emotions in thinking about colleges – specifically Fear, Guilt, and Elitism.
 Reading this won’t erase every negative emotion around college admissions, but you will at least be prepared to recognize them when they start to take over.

-This interview with Ron Lieber gives you a sample, but personally I’d read everything he writes about college.
+This interview with Ron Lieber gives you a sample, but personally I’d read anything he writes about college or college financial aid.

 Related: Understanding College Financial Aid Offers